 The Pro Bono Council at Campbell Law School was informally started by two students in 2009 and subsequently became a formalized group in the fall of 2010.
 The Pro Bono Council has grown to 10 student members who are selected as part of a competitive application process each year.

-The following members have been selected to serve on the Pro Bono Council for 2014-15:
+The following members have been selected to serve on the Pro Bono Council for 2015-16:

-Melissa was born and raised in Manteo, NC, on the Outer Banks.
+Melissa Woodard was born and raised in Manteo, NC, on the Outer Banks.
 She graduated with a B.A. in Psychology from NC State University.
 She then attended the police academy and served as an NC State University Police Officer from January 2010 until May 2012.
 Before starting law school at Campbell Law, Melissa worked with two Raleigh attorneys as a legal assistant.
 She is passionate about working in the legal field and serving others.
 Melissa sees her ability to obtain a law degree as a gift that she should share by helping as many people in need as possible.
 She believes pro bono work should be an important part of her career as an attorney and looks forward to promoting pro bono service to her fellow students at the law school.
 Melissa will be serving her second year on the Pro Bono Council.